applechor/frontend-nanodegree-arcade-game/README.md

 ## Detail of Classic Arcade Game

-In Classic Arcade Game, there are a Player and hunreds of Enemies(bug).
-The goal is the player reaches the water, without collide any enemies
+In Classic Arcade Game, there are a Player and hundreds of Enemies(bug).
+The goal is to reach the water, without collision with any enemies.

 ### The Game Process:-

 * The Player's position is set at the initial position

 * The user can control the Player by using the arrow keys on the keyboard as
-  * if left arrow keys are pressed, the Player move to the left on the canvas
+  * if left arrow key is pressed, the Player move to the left on the canvas
-  * if right arrow keys are pressed, the Player move to the right on the canvas
+  * if right arrow key is pressed, the Player move to the right on the canvas
-  * if up arrow keys are pressed, the Player move to the up on the canvas
+  * if up arrow key is pressed, the Player move to the up on the canvas
-  * if down arrow keys are pressed, the Player move to the down on the canvas
+  * if down arrow key is pressed, the Player move to the down on the canvas

-* The user must aviod the Player collides with Enemies which move in different speed on the stone block
+* The user must control the player to avoid collision with Enemies, which move in different speed from left to right on the stone block.

-* The score will increase each time the Player reaches the water and the Player moves back to initial position
+* The score will increase by 100 each time the Player reaches the water and the Player moves back to initial position

 * If the Player-Enemy collision happen, the Player moves back to initial position and score can be reset to 0